AFLplusplus/AFLplusplus/docs/status_screen.md

 If you are using inverse video, you may want to change your settings, say:

-  - For GNOME Terminal, go to Edit > Profile preferences, select the "colors" tab, and from the list of built-in schemes, choose "white on black".
+- For GNOME Terminal, go to `Edit > Profile` preferences, select the "colors" tab, and from the list of built-in schemes, choose "white on black".

-  - For the MacOS X Terminal app, open a new window using the "Pro" scheme via the Shell > New Window menu (or make "Pro" your default).
+- For the MacOS X Terminal app, open a new window using the "Pro" scheme via the `Shell > New Window` menu (or make "Pro" your default).

-Alternatively, if you really like your current colors, you can edit config.h to comment out USE_COLORS, then do 'make clean all'.
+Alternatively, if you really like your current colors, you can edit config.h to comment out USE_COLORS, then do `make clean all`.

 I'm not aware of any other simple way to make this work without causing other side effects - sorry about that.

 With that out of the way, let's talk about what's actually on the screen...

-0) The status bar
+### The status bar

 The top line shows you which mode afl-fuzz is running in (normal: "american fuzy lop", crash exploration mode: "peruvian rabbit mode")